 As the first stage to determine if bats are present in a building, we usually recommend a Bat Scoping Survey (this is often carried out in conjunction with a Phase 1 Habitat Survey).
 The Bat Scoping Survey is undertaken in the daytime, and assesses a building’s potential for roosting bats.
 Our ecologists conduct a thorough inspection of the building, searching for bats, or signs indicative of bats such as entrance/exit holes, droppings and feeding remains.
 Bat Scoping Surveys can be undertaken at any time of the year.

-For buildings with limited potential for roosting bats, a Bat Scoping Survey is often all that is required to attain planning permission in regard to bats, particularly for those buildings with negligible potential for roosting bats.
+For buildings with limited potential for roosting bats, a Bat Scoping Survey is often all that is required to attain planning permission in regard to bats, particularly for buildings with negligible potential for bat roosts.
 If, however, bats or signs indicative of bats are found, then a Bat Activity Survey is usually recommended.
 This includes between one and three site visits, whereby the exterior of the building is surveyed at dusk or dawn using frequency division and time expansion bat detectors.
 This can enable us to gain an understanding as to whether any bats are present, and if so, the size and species composition of any colony.
 Due to bat hibernation times, Bat Activity Surveys are usually recommended between May and August, although it is sometimes possible to carry out surveys in September.